EolnMsuk/SkipCord-3/README.md

-Of course\!
-Here is the updated `README.md` file with detailed instructions for setting up Spotify API compatibility, along with other improvements based on the provided code.

 # SkipCord-3: 🚀 Advanced Omegle Streaming & Music Bot for Discord

 SkipCord-3 is a powerful, fully modular Discord bot designed for streamers who use Omegle or similar platforms.
 It seamlessly integrates a shared streaming experience into a Discord voice channel, empowering the audience with control through a clean, interactive button menu.
 The bot features advanced moderation, detailed logging, automated rule enforcement, and a complete music system, all built on a fully asynchronous architecture for rock-solid performance.